-Aesthetics Greenhouse Gas Emissions Population / Housing $\boxtimes$ Agriculture & Forestry $\boxtimes$ Hazards & Hazardous Materials Public Services $\boxtimes$ Air Quality Hydrology / Water Quality Recreation Biological Resources Land Use / Planning Transportation / Traffic $\boxtimes$ Cultural Resources Mineral Resources $\boxtimes$ Tribal Cultural Resources $\boxtimes$ Geology / Soils $\boxtimes$ Noise Utilities / Service Systems $\boxtimes$ Mandatory Findings of S ignifi cance TERMINATION: ( To b the basis of this initial eva npleted by the lead Agency) on: 1 1 roject COULD NOT have a sign FION will be prepared. nifica ant effect on the environment, and a $\boxtimes$ • ant effect on the environment, there n the project have been made by or agreed to by the project proponent.
+Aesthetics Greenhouse Gas Emissions Population / Housing $\boxtimes$ Agriculture & Forestry $\boxtimes$ Hazards & Hazardous Materials Public Services $\boxtimes$ Air Quality Hydrology / Water Quality Recreation Biological Resources Land Use / Planning Transportation / Traffic $\boxtimes$ Cultural Resources Mineral Resources $\boxtimes$ Tribal Cultural Resources $\boxtimes$ Geology / Soils $\boxtimes$ Noise Utilities / Service Systems $\boxtimes$ Mandatory Findings of S ignifi cance TERMINATION: (To be the basis of this initial evaluation) npleted by the lead Agency) on: • • roject COULD NOT have a sig nifica ant effect on the environment, and a

+$\boxtimes$ I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
 A MITIGATED NEGATIVE DECLARATION will be prepared.
-I find that the proposed project MAY have a significant effect on the environment, and ar ENVIRONMENTAL IMPACT REPORT is required.
+I find that the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required.
 I find that the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
-At ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.
-I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required. rtudy Prepared By: rter, Associate Planner GIGNIA Date: SIGNA TURE yn DelValle - Director unity Development Department
+An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.
+I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required. tudy Prepared By: ter, Associate Planner SIGNA Date: 12.17.18 Michal vn DelValle - Director